Zdong104/FNSPID_Financial_News_Dataset/README.md

 This operation integrates the news data with the price data by date and uses exponential decay for dates without news

 # Dataset experiments
-## 1.Test dataset on classic models: CNN RNN GRU LSTM
+## 1.Test dataset on classic models: CNN, RNN, GRU, LSTM

-## 2. Test dataset on cutting-edge models：Transformer TimesNet
+## 2. Test dataset on cutting-edge models：Transformer, TimesNet